There is exciting new technology that can help treat Carpal Tunnel Syndrome. First, we need to understand what causes it.

 The first treatment is to wear a wrist brace at night during sleep.
 Also, there is a B-6 vitamin called P-5-P (pyridoxal-5-phosphate) that can be taken once or twice daily to help the injured median nerve to recover from being squished.

-There are stretching exercises that can help to make the tunnel bigger so the nerve is not squished.
+There are stretching exercises that can help to relive pressure on the tunnel so the nerve is not squished.
 Stretching and strengthening exercises can also improve tendon and ligament health and flexibility, which can aid in reducing pressure on the nerve.
 Useful exercises are described in detail in the book: Winners’ Guide to Pain Relief.

 Another treatment is surgery to cut the ligament that goes across the wrist and make more space for the nerve.
-This treatment is a temporary fix, because if people continue to do the things that caused the problem, it comes back after the surgery!
+This treatment is about 50% effective, but if people continue to do the things that caused the problem, it comes back after the surgery!
 Moreover, 30% of the time, traditional surgery gives unfavorable results.

 Does insurance pay for this New Procedure?

-With the exception of Medicare, most insurance companies will cover partial reimbursement after pre-authorization if you have out of network coverage.
+With the exception of Medicare, most insurance companies will cover partial reimbursement after pre-authorization, should you have out of network coverage.
 Because it is a minimally-invasive and comparatively inexpensive procedure, health insurance companies might offer coverage in the hopes you won’t later need a much more expensive surgery.